logo

 Step 1

-Mix peanut butter, red curry paste, coconut milk, soy sauce, and fish sauce until smooth.
+in a mixing bowl combine peanut butter, red curry paste, coconut milk, soy sauce, and fish sauce until smooth.
 Add chicken pieces, coat well, cover, and marinate for 30 mins or longer if you have time (optional).

 Access all recipes now